-Series EE bonds are issued by the Department of the Treasury to help raise money to fund the government, Series EE savings bonds allow investors to buy bonds in much smaller denominations than traditional corporate or municipal bonds, which sometimes require $10,000 or $100,000 per bond.
+Series EE bonds are issued by the Department of the Treasury to help raise money to fund the government.
+They allow investors to buy bonds in small denominations.
+These are much lower than traditional corporate or municipal bonds, which can require $10,000 or $100,000 per bond.

 Electronic Series EE Savings Bonds

 Electronic bonds are sold at face value.
 If you want to invest $50, you will receive a $50 electronic bond.
 It is worth full value when eligible for redemption.

 Electronic bonds can be purchased in amounts of $25 or more, to the penny.
 If you have $547.32 you want to invest, you can do that.
 This makes these bonds a great choice for small investors with limited funds.

 Purchases of electronic bonds are limited to no more than $10,000 per calendar year.
 They are issued to a designated account.
 You won't get a physical paper bond when you buy them.

 As of January 1, 2012, Paper Series EE savings bonds are no longer sold.

 They once were sold at half of face value.
 This means that if you bought a $5,000 face value bond, you would have paid $2,500 in cash.